 Refugee Protection in a Hostile World?

-On 18-19 July, GDP Executive Director Michael Flynn and Researcher Izabella Majcher participated in the third Refugee Law Initiative Annual Conference in London.
-Hosted by the University of London’s School of Advanced Study, the conference reflected on the apparent strengthening of anti-refugee feeling around the world and raised urgent questions about this trend’s present and future […]
+Detention Centres in the Global South: The Global Detention Project at the Refugee Law Initiative Conference (London 2018) On 18-19 July, Global Detention Project Executive Director Michael Flynn and Researcher Izabella Majcher participated in the third Refugee Law Initiative Annual Conference in London.
+Hosted by the University of London’s School of Advanced Study, the conference reflected on the apparent […]

 Europe, Migrations and the Mediterranean: Human Mobilities and Intercultural Challenges